Heat Kernel Renormalization on Manifolds with Boundary: Wick's Theorem

-where the sum is over partitions of the set $1, \dots, k$ into $k/2$ subsets of $2$ elements.
-We then switch the order of summation so that the sum over partitions is the outer sum and then
+where the sum is over partitions of the multiset $\{i_1, \dots, i_k\}$ into $k/2$ multi-subsets of $2$ elements (there is only one such partition for which the product can be nonzero).
+We then switch the order of summation so that the inner sum over partitions $\beta$ of $\{i_1, \dots, i_k\}$ becomes the outer sum over partitions $\beta$ of $\{m_1, \dots, m_k \}$; that is,

 \end{proof}